tomasdat/105_SRE_Cloud_computing_AWS/README.md

 - Both regions and AZs can be autoscaled, which means if one doesn't work, another replaces it (after the switching)

 ### Four Pillars of Cloud Computing
-- Performance
+- Performance - scalable by adding nodes
-- Security
+- Security - both physical and virtual
-- Reliability
+- Reliability - many services offered, e.g. autoscaling, CDN
 - Functionality

 ### What is CDN
-- Stands for Content delivery network
+- Stands for Content Delivery Network
 - The goal is to reduce latency for the end-user by making the connection spatially as close as possible
+- It does so by caching content close to the user

 ### ON-PREM vs HYBRID
 - Hybrid cloud refers to a mix of on-prem storage, private cloud services and public cloud services such as AWS.